melek/Tarot-Solitaire/README.md

 # Tarot Solitaire

 A variation of Klondike using a standard 78-card tarot pack.
-Created in JavaScript using HTML5 and CSS
+Created in JavaScript and displayed using HTML5 and CSS

 ## Getting Started